amirgamil/Python-Interview-Tricks/README.md

 ```

 The second useful trick to have in your bag is a hacky way to memoize solutions for dynamic programming problems.
 Normally, we would store subproblems and their results in a cache (dictionary) however for certain problems, this can be difficult to formulate.
-We can add use Python's lru_cache to save previously computed subproblems without having to directly add values into our cache.
+We can use Python's lru_cache to save previously computed subproblems without having to directly add values into our cache.
 This is an example without any memoization
 ```python
 #no memoization
 def fib(n):